Catalin-Ripanu/HW3_ASC/README.md

 # HW3_ASC

-### Organization
+## Organization

-The assignment consisted of designing a **Hash Table** data structure using the graphics card (GPU) so that data manipulation is as simple and fast as possible.
-The **Linear probing** variant was chosen for organizing the data structure as it is the most trivial and intuitive of those presented in the problem statement.
-Well, access to hashtable elements in case of a collision is done quickly because the next indices tested in the methods of the **GpuHashTable** class, after calculating the key hash, are adjacent, which gives spatial locality to the implementation.
-This locality improves the *hit* rate in GPU caches, which leads to a *shorter* data access time in general.
+- Designed a **Hash Table** data structure using GPU for fast data manipulation.
+- Chose **Linear probing** for collision resolution due to its simplicity and intuitive nature.
+- Leverages spatial locality for quick access to elements during collisions, improving GPU cache hit rates and reducing data access time.

+## Implementation

-### Implementation
+### Key Components

-The *GpuHashTable* class retains an important field, namely _hashTable_, which represents the table that will have *Entry* objects that will store the pairs added to the Hash Table, the maximum number of elements that can be stored (capacity), as well as the actual number of stored elements (size).
+1. **GpuHashTable Class**:
+   - Main field: `_hashTable` (stores Entry objects with key-value pairs)
+   - Tracks capacity (maximum number of elements) and current size (actual number of stored elements)

-**Hash Function**
+2. **Hash Function**:
+   - Designed using multiple sub-functions for uniform distribution of results

-The function was designed using several functions encountered in various parts.
-The large number of operations performed by this function increases the uniformity of its results distribution.
+   - Large number of operations increases uniformity of distribution

-**Insert Batch**
+3. **Insert Batch**:

-Initially, the function will copy from RAM to VRAM the keys and values that need to be added, after which it will launch into execution the kernels that actually do the insertion into the Hash Table, one for each added element.
-The number of threads on each block is the maximum allowed by the *GPU*, to maximize parallelism.
-It was observed that maximum speed is obtained when the thread blocks have the maximum possible size, namely 1024.
-When a position in the Hash Table is already occupied by another key, the next position is tried by circularly traversing the *entries* vector.
-Given that the loading percentage of the table is subunit, it is guaranteed that a position will always be found to add a new key-value pair.
-At each step, the atomic Compare-And-Set function is used to try these positions.
-Moreover, *atomicCAS()* acts as a mutex (subsequent calls will not be able to write to that address when it returns KEY_INVALID or the key at the thread index).
+   - Copies keys and values from RAM to VRAM
+   - Launches kernels for each element insertion
+   - Uses maximum allowed threads per block (1024) for optimal parallelism
+   - Implements circular traversal for collision resolution
+   - Utilizes atomic Compare-And-Set function (`atomicCAS()`) for thread safety
+   - Guaranteed to find a position due to subunit loading percentage

-**Get Batch**
+4. **Get Batch**:

-Finding the key works similarly to that in *insertBatch()*, except that *atomicCas()* is no longer needed since the table is no longer modified.
-Therefore, each thread will search for one of the keys with the required values, the hash is calculated the same as above and when the key at the position indicated by the hash is the one sought, its value is written in a shared GPU <-> RAM vector.

-**Reshape**

-Space is allocated for the new pairs and that space is filled with 0.
-Also, a thread is started for each position in the old table.
-If there is no valid key at this position, the thread ends.
-Otherwise, the value associated with the key will be added to the newly allocated table in the same way as in the case of the kernel called by *insertBatch()*.

-**Results**

-Following execution, the following output is obtained:
+   - Similar to insertBatch, but without `atomicCAS()`
+   - Each thread searches for one key
+   - Calculates hash the same way as in insertBatch
+   - Writes found values to a shared GPU <-> RAM vector

+5. **Reshape**:
+   - Allocates space for new pairs and fills with 0
+   - Starts a thread for each position in the old table
+   - Rehashes and inserts valid entries into the new table
+   - Uses same insertion method as insertBatch kernel

+## Results

+- Provided detailed performance metrics for various test cases (T1 to T6)
+- Demonstrated increasing efficiency with larger table sizes
+- getBatch() shows higher performance due to lack of synchronization needs

 ```
 ------- Test T1 START   ----------